 - Valid ECFMG certificate for graduates of international medical schools.

 - United States, Canada or United Kingdom clinical experience is desirable but not required for consideration.

-All applicants considered for acceptance into any of the University of Connecticut’s Internal Medicine Programs will be scheduled for an interview with the program director and other faculty.
-The University of Connecticut selects from among eligible applicants on the basis of residency program-related criteria such as preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.
-Our program does not discriminate with regards to gender, race, age, religion, color, natural origin, disability, or any other applicable legally protected status.
+All applicants considered for acceptance into the University of Connecticut Internal Medicine Program will be scheduled for an interview with the program director and other faculty.
+The University of Connecticut selects from among eligible applicants based on their preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities such as motivation and integrity.
+Our program does not discriminate with respect to gender, race, age, religion, color, natural origin, disability, or any other applicable legally protected status.